Cooperw/ctf/2024-10-11-wwhf24/README.md

 ```

 ### Phase 2: Monitor for broadcasts and eventually capture the "Mystery Signal"
-Mystery Signal captured from broadcasts (~every 30 mins when active?)
+Mystery Signal captured from broadcasts (~every 30 mins when active? never really nailed this down)
 ```json
 {
   "broadcast_event": 12,